KenKundert/nestedtext/doc/schemas.rst

 - valideer_: Define schema using strings
 - jsonschema_: Define schema using JSON

-See the :doc:`examples` page for examples of how to use some of these libraries with *NestedText*.
+See the :doc:`techniques` page for examples of how to use some of these libraries with *NestedText*.

 The approach of using separate tools for parsing and interpreting the data has two significant advantages that are worth briefly highlighting.
 First is that